-HIST 16900 Ancient Mediterranean World-3: Late Antique Available as a three-quarter sequence (Autumn-Winter-Spring) or as a two-quarter sequence (Autumn-Winter or Winter-Spring).
+HIST 16900 Ancient Mediterranean World-3: Late Antique (F. Szabo) Available as a three-quarter sequence (Autumn-Winter-Spring) or as a two-quarter sequence (Autumn-Winter or Winter-Spring).
 This sequence meets the general education requirement in civilization studies.
 This sequence surveys the social, economic, and political history of Greece to the death of Alexander the Great (323 BC), the Roman Republic (509 to 27 BC), and late antiquity (27 BC to the fifth century AD).
 This quarter Introduces problems and changes from the late second to sixth century.
 Lectures and discussion.
 Principal aspects of change and historical interpretation of the ancient world.
 Readings from selected primary sources and modern scholarship.
 Assignments include Peter Brown's The World of Late Antiquity and primary sources.
 Midterm and final examination, with a short paper.

-HIPS 17502/HIST 17502 Science, Culture, and Society in Western Civilization III: Modern Period (J. Evans) Taking these courses in sequence is recommended but not required.
+HIPS 17502/HIST 17502 Science, Culture, and Society in Western Civilization III: Modern Science (J. Evans) Taking these courses in sequence is recommended but not required.
 This sequence meets the general education requirement in civilization studies.
 This three-quarter sequence focuses on the origins and development of science in the West.

 HIPS 17503/HIST 17503 Science, Culture, and Society in Western Civilization III: History of Medicine 2 (M. Rossi) Taking these courses in sequence is recommended but not required.
 This sequence meets the general education requirement in civilization studies.
 This three-quarter sequence focuses on the origins and development of science in the West.
 Our aim is to trace the evolution of the biological, psychological, natural, and mathematical sciences as they emerge from the cultural and social matrix of their periods and, in turn, affect culture and society.
 This course examines the history of modern medicine from the time of the "clinic," in the late-eighteenth century through the present.
 Topics include the changing character of the hospital, the development of new medical technologies such as the stethoscope, the impact of laboratory techniques (especially microscopy) for the understanding of disease, the history of public health movements in the nineteenth and twentieth centuries, and the history of specific areas of medical practice such as childbirth, mental health, and surgery.